| Though she has been riding english since age eight, 2012 Longwood

 intercollegiately at the club level.
 A four-year member of the Lancers'

 equestrian team, Lash was President of the Sport Club Council her senior year.
+Various courses at Longwood afforded Lash the opportunity to visit

 Thailand and Yellowstone National Park.
 On May 23rd Lash flew from Dulles